isomerpages/moe-dazhongpri/_information-for-parents/PSLE Information.md

 we've got you covered.</p>
 <p><strong>PSLE Schedule</strong>
 </p>
-<p>Stay up-to-date with the PSLE 2024 schedule.
-Know the important dates
+<p>Stay up-to-date with the PSLE schedule.
+Know the important dates for the
-for the examination papers, and result release.
+examination papers, and result release.
 Plan your preparation and stay organised with our detailed schedule.</p>
-<p><a href="https://www.seab.gov.sg/home/examinations/important-dates-for-candidates#board_0" rel="noopener noreferrer nofollow" target="_blank">Click here for 2024 PSLE Examination Calendar</a>
+<p><a href="https://www.seab.gov.sg/psle/" rel="noopener nofollow" target="_blank">Click here for the latest updates on this year's PSLE.</a>
 </p>
 <p><strong>Understanding Achievement Levels (AL Scores)</strong>
 </p>